remerjohnson/metadata-work/README.md

-# Pyobstruct
+# Metadata Work

-This repository has a lot of utilities in their incubation stage.
-When they are mature, they can move to dedicated repositories.
+This repository is a general holding place for a lot of the work I've done in metadata services.
+It contains documentation (in the `/documentation` folder), a lot of coding projects in their incubation stage.
+When they are mature, they may move to dedicated repositories.

+The documentation tends to be Jupyter notebooks that describe a process I've done, typically in `pandas` or another python library, in order to work with data.

+# Coding Projects

 ## `pyobstruct`